dungba88/caffe-python3-install/README.md

-# Install Caffe with Python3 on Ubuntu 17.04
+# install Caffe with Python3 on Ubuntu 17.04

 This document is to help people struggling with installing Caffe on Python3 and Ubuntu 17.04

-### Install dependencies
+### install dependencies

 ```shell
 sudo pip3 install numpy